JackWalpole/splitwavepy/docs/tutorial.rst

 	data.plot()

-You can add another 'layer' of splitting if you want to replicate more complex scenarios with multiple regions of anisotropy.
+The data are already split, but that doesn't mean they can't be split again!
+You can add more splitting using the *split()* method.

 .. nbplot::
 	:include-source: